-What is the best super 8 camera?
-Well of course the one you have with you!
+You want to buy a super 8 camera but there are so many models for sale, which one is the best?
+If you're not a professional film maker it doesn't really matter!
 No kidding, it's all about what you do with it and want to film.
 There are some very good high-end cameras, a lot of decent cameras, and a whole bunch that might be better avoided.
 I say, definitely avoid the Nizo Integral cameras, I never had a single one that actually worked.
 I recommend a Nizo 481, 561 and 801 if you have a modest budget and you don't need to record sound with an external recorder.

 First of all: what do you want to do with your camera, film indoors or mainly outdoors?
 Sport events, fast camera work or will it be on a tripod a lot?
 Most cameras will shoot at multiple speeds but the cheaper ones tend to only have the 18 fps. option.
 At this speed, your precious film cartridge with 50 ft.
 (15 mt.) of film will last around 3 min. and 20 sec.
 Also good in low-light conditions since the slower shutter speed will let more light through.
 Most sound cameras have 24 fps. which means you can film approx. 2 min. and 30 sec. with one cartridge.